FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

 Note how the resolution of the data comes out at 60 minutes when you divide the duration by the number of data points.
 If this resolution does not match the sensor's resolution, FlexMeasures will try to upsample the data to make the match or, if that is not possible, complain.
+Likewise, if the data unit does not match the sensor’s unit, FlexMeasures will attempt to convert the data or, if that is not possible, complain.

 Posting power data